Queen of the Night Clubs

-Queen of the Night Clubs is a 1929 American Pre-Code musical drama film produced and directed by Bryan Foy, distributed by Warner Bros., and starred legendary nightclub hostess Texas Guinan.
-The picture, which featured appearances by Eddie Foy, Jr., Lila Lee, and George Raft, is now considered a lost film.
+Queen of the Night Clubs is a 1929 American sound (All-Talking) Pre-Code musical drama film produced and directed by Bryan Foy, distributed by Warner Bros., and starred legendary nightclub hostess Texas Guinan.
+The picture, which featured appearances by Eddie Foy Jr., Lila Lee, and George Raft, is now considered a lost film.
 A still existing vintage movie trailer of this film displays no clip of the feature.